kali-linex/linex/Documentation/driver-api/media/maintainer-entry-profile.rst

-New submissions can be sent at any time, but if they intend to hit the next merge window they should be sent before -rc5, and ideally stabilized in the linux-media branch by -rc6.
+New submissions can be sent at any time, but if they intend to hit the next merge window they should be sent before -rc5, and ideally stabilized in the linex-media branch by -rc6.

 Review Cadence
 --------------

-Provided that your patch is at https://patchwork.linuxtv.org, it should be sooner or later handled, so you don't need to re-submit a patch.
+Provided that your patch is at https://patchwork.linextv.org, it should be sooner or later handled, so you don't need to re-submit a patch.

 Except for bug fixes, we don't usually add new patches to the development